wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ![screenshot of part of the dashboard](/images/ingestion_pps_usage_breakdown.png)

-### Committed Rate and Monthly Usage (PPS P95) vs. Committed Dashboard
+### Committed Rate vs Monthly Usage (PPS P95) Dashboard

-This dashboards helps you monitor your **monthly usage** and ensure that you're not ingesting more PPS than your contracted rate allows.
+This dashboard helps you monitor your **monthly usage** and ensure that you're not ingesting more PPS than your contracted rate allows.

 The dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
 When your usage reaches around 95% of your committed rate, you can then take appropriate action.